This care sheet describes simple steps you can take to maintain the quality of our Dubia roaches over time.

 Size Dependent Care

-A Dubia roach care sheet is not complete without information about the different needs of various sized and age roaches.
-We think it’s useful to pay attention to the various differences between Dubia roach sizes from a nutritional perspective, though it’s up to you how deeply you want to get into caring for your Dubia feeders.
+Our Dubia roach care sheet wouldn’t be complete without size-dependent care information.
+We think it’s useful to pay attention to the various differences between sizes from a nutritional perspective, though it’s up to you how deeply you want to get into caring for your Dubia feeders.

-Large roaches can withstand environmental extremes much better than their smaller cohorts.
-Nymph Minis, for example, are particularly affected by temperatures outside the range recommended for growth above, which is 70º F to 85º F. They are also more easily affected by food and water shortages.
-The larger Dubia roaches get, the better they can handle environmental extremes.
+Large roaches can withstand greater environmental extremes than their smaller peers.
+Nymph Minis, for example, are particularly affected by temperatures outside the range recommended for growth.
+They are also more easily affected by food and water shortages.
+The larger Dubia roaches get, the better they can handle environmental extremes and other stresses.

-Young Dubia are growing fast, so they use up energy quickly.
-They also have fewer reserves due to their small size, and because they’ve had less time to build them compared to older roaches.
-Basically, the larger/older the roach the better it handles adversity.
+Young Dubia grow fast, so they use up the energy they eat quickly.
+They also have fewer reserves due to their small size, and because they’ve had less time to build their reserves compared to older roaches.
+Basically, the larger (older) the roach, the better it handles adversity.
 The smaller (younger) the roach, the more consistent care they need.

-Small nymphs are also vulnerable to predation (pdf) (external link) within a colony.
-Stressed adults without enough protein, sporadic food availability, or poor food quality, will eat young nymphs.
+Small nymphs are vulnerable to predation within a colony.
+Stressed adults with inadequate protein, sporadic food availability, or poor food quality, will eat young nymphs.
 Adults also tend to take the young nymphs out when colonies are overcrowded and conditions are otherwise substandard.
 Adult males will eat the young when reproductive pressures are high, as when the female to male ratio is low.
 Basically, the more stressed the colony, fewer small nymphs survive.

-Under normal circumstances, Dubia are social roaches and don’t tend to harm each other.
-Newborn nymphs can generally be kept with larger nymphs and adults without issue if you follow the steps below.
+Under normal conditions, Dubia are social roaches and they don’t tend to harm each other.
+Newborn nymphs can generally be kept with larger nymphs and adults without any issues if you follow the steps below.